FatimaCode/FatimaCode/README.md

 - 👋 Hi, I’m @FatimaCode
-- 👀 I’m interested in Machine learning
+- 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Machine learning projects for beginners
+- 💞️ I’m looking to collaborate on Machine Learning projects for beginners
 - 📫 You can reach me on fyza452@gmail.com

 <!---